Los Angeles Almanac Logo

 Census counts in the Los Angeles area were not consistently taken prior to 1850.
 We know that 44 people originally populated the Pueblo de los Angeles in 1781, with perhaps another 600 or more living at the nearby missions (most of whom were Indian).
 By 1790, the pueblo had grown to a population of about 315, with another 1,400 to 1,500 living in areas surrounding the pueblo (including the missions).

-Decades later, in 1836, a census was conducted for Ciudad de los Angeles, counting 1,675 “gente de razon” (“people of reason” or the then Spanish racial label for persons who were not Indian) and 555 Indians.
+Decades later, in 1836, a census was conducted for Ciudad de los Angeles, counting 1,675 “gente de razon” (“people of reason” or Spanish racial label at the time for persons who were not Indian) and 555 Indians.
 Of these, 50 were foreigners, including 20 Americans, 5 French, 4 English, 2 Portuguese, 2 Africans and the remainder from other European countries.
 In 1844, another census was taken, counting 1,847 “gente de razon” and 650 Indians.
 Of these, 55 were foreigners, including 26 Americans.

 Sources: Los Angeles Citywide Historic Context Statement, Context: Spanish Colonial and Mexican Era Settlement, 1781-1849, SurveyLA, Daniel Prosser, Contributor, 2016.